xairline/SceneryPacksOrganiser/README.md

 - [@cyl8](https://forums.x-plane.org/index.php?/profile/327870-cyl8/)

 This project is licensed under the GNU GPL v2.
+- 3.0r1 - Fix for shutil's new behaviour
 - 3.0a3 - Add SimHeaven quirk handling.
 UI Improvements: improved spacing; wait a few seconds between each part.
 Minor bugfixes
 - 3.0a2 - Move to argparser.
 Minor changes to program flow
 - 3.0a1 - Major code refactor for improved flexibility and legibility